gvolpe/sbt-nix.g8/README.md

 base-jre                    latest                         58028d3adc50        50 years ago        163MB
 ```

-Note: `base-jre` shows it was created 50 years ago but we can change that by adding a `created = "now"` to our image definition.
+Note: `base-jre` shows it was created 50 years ago but we can change that by adding `created = "now"` to our image definition.
 However, by doing so, we would be breaking binary reproducibility.

 Learn more about creating Docker images with Nix at https://nixos.org/manual/nixpkgs/stable/#sec-pkgs-dockerTools